cjakuc/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 The time complexity of this code is O(n).
 Although the while loop runs until "a" is greater than n^3, "a" is incremented by n^2 each iteration.

 b)
-The time complexity of this code is O(n^2).
-There are two loops, both dependent on the size of "n".
-Though the second loop will never iterate for "n" times, it is still dependent on the size of "n".
+The time complexity of this code is O(n * log n).
+There are two loops (one within the other), both dependent on the size of "n".
+The first loop has a run-time complexity of O(n).
+The second loop has a run-time complexity of O(log n).
+Because the second loop is within the first, the run-time complexities are multiplied to get O(n * log n)

 c)
 The time complexity of this code is O(n).
 For every value of "bunnies" greater than 0, the function will recurse 1 + "bunnies" amount of times.